Jasonette/documentation/docs/composition.md

 ** Note 2: In case an endpoint doesn't respond or returns an error, that part gets resolved as an empty string and silently fails instead of halting everything.**

+** Note 3: The order is important.
+Since the import happens BEFORE actual rendering, you can even import a template expression from a remote JSON**

 <br>

 ##■ Multiple Imports